ultranoise/MOTU_AVB_ESP32_Controller/README.md

 This simple produces a "204" response and moves the fader!

-You can take a look at an example in the src folder : https://github.com/ultranoise/MOTU_AVB_ESP32_Controller/blob/main/src/Readme.md
+You can take a look at a complete example in the src folder.